Combat Zone Wrestling: GCW incident

 On December 9, 2017, CZW's Cage of Death 19 show ended with Nick Gage and Brett Lauderdale from rival promotion Game Changer Wrestling (GCW) invading the ring.
 Reportedly, CZW booker Giancarlo Dittamo had pitched an invasion angle to D. J. Hyde, but was shot down.
 Without telling anyone, Dittamo decided to go through with the angle regardless.
 Police were called to the arena, but Dittamo, Gage and Lauderdale had all left the venue by the time they arrived.
 Hyde was reportedly "beyond furious" over the incident, firing Dittamo from CZW.

 CZW Studios

 CZW Studios is a video-on-demand service owned by Combat Zone Wrestling.
-In 2015, CZW signed a deal for pay-per-views on In Demand.
 All major CZW events air live on the service, which also features matches from the promotion's archives, dating back to 2002.
 The service has a current monthly subscription price of $9.99.
+In 2015, CZW Studios signed a deal for pay-per-views on In Demand.